 VERDICT: RingCentral only if your business prioritizes having an international phone number.
-RingCentral lists international service availability on their website for a wide coverage net around the globe.
+RingCentral lists international service available on their website for a wide coverage net around the globe.
 On the other hand, Vonage matches this with an inexpensive list of international calling rates for the business that does not need a massive overseas presence.

 Anytime you schedule an Uber, and receive a text message update to let you know when your driver is on their own, you are unknowingly utilizing a new platform of technology.
 Well, relatively new, but quickly evolving into a very crucial market sector.
 What I’m talking about are API and Developer Platforms.

 Essentially, providers are now selling access to their network for developers and teams looking to build their own communication solutions.
 These solutions let developers create and build their own communication apps, or simply send customers and users text messages to verify information, like your Uber driver’s arrival, or the boarding pass for your next flight.